What are the best settings on my Roku TV™ for gaming?

 To help reduce input lag, all Roku TV models support a low-latency setting called Game mode.
 When Game mode is turned on, video processing elements such as noise reduction, de-interlacing, and motion smoothing are turned off to optimize TV performance for video game play.
 Game mode can be enabled or disabled individually for each HDMI or A/V port.

-2. Press Star star button on Roku remote on your Roku TV remote
+- Press Star on your Roku TV remote

 Advanced features (available on select Roku TV models)